Simple PricingAnnual subscriptions. No royalties.

 Your games will continue to work after your susbcription expires.
-Bear in mind that Apple and Google remove games if you withdraw from their Developer Programs.
+However, Apple and Google may remove games if you withdraw from their Developer Programs.

-Yes, at any time, you can upgrade to Studio.
+Yes, in most cases, you can upgrade to Studio.
 Visit our Upgrades page for further details.

 What support is offered with my subscription?

-We offer forum-based support through a special area that is only visible to customers, developers and a small group of veterans.
+No support contract is included, but informal support is offered through a discussion board that is only visible to customers, developers and a group of veterans.

 What is Stencyl's refund policy?

-30 days from the date of purchase, provided that you have not published any games or submitted them to an app store, sponsorship exchange (such as FlashGameLicense) or a publisher for review.
+30 days from the date of purchase, provided that you have not published any games.
+This includes (but is not limited to) submitting them to an app store, sponsorship exchange (such as FGL) or a publisher for review.

 If you are having trouble getting your games to run, please ask for help.